andrewjkerr/cis4301-exam3-review/cis4301-exam3-notes.md

 The ResultSet that is created when the query is excuted (`ResultSet rs = ps.executeQuery();`) contains a "cursor" that acts kind of like an iterator.
 This cursor moves through the results with next() (`while (rs.next())`) which iterates through the query or modifies the table.

+The other useful methods in ResultSet are getString(i), getInt(i), getFloat(i), and other analogous methods for the other types that SQL values can take.
+Each of these return the ith component of the tuple currently selected by the tuple.
+Looking at the example above, we use `getDate(1)` and `getString(2)` because the date comes first while the string comes second in the schema.

 ### Prepared Statements

 (Thanks to [Chelsea](https://twitter.com/swordsncarrots) for providing most of the following information on prepared statements!
 Some more on prepared statements added by [Meghan](https://github.com/meghanking/) to expand on the subject and fixing an error below)